asmaahamid02/admin-dashboard/README.md

 # admin-dashboard

-> This is a simple admin dashboard template built with Vue.js and Vuetify.
+> This is a simple admin dashboard template built with Vue.js and Vuetify and DataTables.

 ## Login Page
 <img src="./readme/login.PNG" alt="Login Page" width="100%">